kai9987kai/Supermix_27/README.md

 ## About the Model (Supermix v27)

+Supermix_27 is a structured AI/chat project repository designed for GitHub publishing, with a clear split between source code, runtime assets, and web deployment bundles.
+It includes open-source training and dataset-building code in source/, a real trained PyTorch chat model and Python interfaces in runtime_python/, retained .jsonl datasets and SQLite runtime databases, and a web_static/ GitHub Pages-compatible UI that provides browser-side metadata retrieval (rather than running the PyTorch model directly in-browser).
+The repository is also configured for Git LFS to manage large assets such as model checkpoints, datasets, databases, and release bundles.

 `Supermix_27` includes a **trained PyTorch chat model checkpoint** used by the local Python runtime:

 - **Checkpoint path:** `runtime_python/champion_model_chat_supermix_v27_500k_ft.pth`